rvdbreemen/WHYcast-transcribe/README.md

 ## Command-Line Options

-- `--batch, -b`: Process multiple files matching pattern
-- `--all-mp3s, -a`: Process all MP3 files in directory
-- `--model, -m`: Model size (e.g., "large-v3", "medium", "small")
 - `--output-dir, -o`: Directory to save output files
-- `--skip-summary, -s`: Skip summary generation
-- `--force, -f`: Force regeneration of outputs even if they exist
-- `--verbose, -v`: Enable verbose logging
 - `--version`: Show the version of WHYcast Transcribe
-- `--regenerate-summary, -r`: Regenerate summary and blog from existing transcript
-- `--regenerate-cleaned, -rc`: Regenerate cleaned transcript from existing transcript
-- `--generate-history, -H`: Generate history extraction from transcript
-- `--regenerate-all-summaries, -R`: Regenerate summaries for all transcripts in directory
-- `--regenerate-all-blogs, -B`: Regenerate blogs for all transcripts in directory
-- `--regenerate-all-cleaned`: Regenerate cleaned transcripts for all files in directory
-- `--regenerate-all-history`: Generate history extractions for all transcripts in directory
-- `--regenerate-full-workflow`: Run full workflow on existing transcript files
-- `--regenerate-blogs-from-cleaned`: Regenerate blog posts using cleaned transcripts
-- `--feed, -F`: RSS feed URL to download episodes from
-- `--download-dir, -D`: Directory to save downloaded episodes
-- `--no-download, -N`: Disable automatic podcast download
-- `--all-episodes, -A`: Process all episodes from the podcast feed
 - `--convert-blogs, -C`: Convert existing blog files to HTML and Wiki formats
-- `--skip-vocabulary`: Skip custom vocabulary corrections

-## Speaker Diarization

-WHYcast Transcribe now supports speaker diarization which identifies and labels different speakers in the audio.
-This feature adds speaker labels like `[SPEAKER_00]` to the transcript, making it easier to follow conversations in podcasts or interviews.

-### Speaker Diarization Options

-- `--diarize`: Enable speaker diarization (override config setting)
-- `--no-diarize`: Disable speaker diarization (override config setting)
-- `--min-speakers`: Minimum number of speakers to identify (default: 1)
-- `--max-speakers`: Maximum number of speakers to identify (default: 10)

 ### Requirements for Speaker Diarization